 The brush cut maintains a defined silhouette for men with thicker hair, while those with finer hair will find that it adds an illusion of volume.
 It’s a cut that balances clean lines with a sense of casual sophistication, making it suitable for any occasion.

-Men with curly hair can use the brush cut to enhance their natural texture, while those with straight hair might opt for a more angular finish that defines their facial features.
+Men with curly hair can use the brush cut to enhance their natural texture, while guys with straight hair might opt for a more angular finish that defines their facial features.
 Add a bit of product, like a matte clay or light pomade, to keep the look structured without feeling overly styled.

 Whether you opt for the disciplined lines of a traditional brush cut or a looser, textured update, the style remains a masterclass in combining old-school charm with new-school flair.